By Brian Hendershot and Mallorie Marsh

 If museums are to be a space for candid conversations to happen — or even serve as a safe, welcoming environments for all peoples — than they need to get their house in order.
 At the Crocker, we believe the shift starts with educating our leadership, staff, volunteers, and docents.
 The latter are particularly important.

 Docents are integral to our day-to-day activities.
 They’re the ones routinely facilitating experiences and connecting guests with the Museum.
 In many cases, they’re as memorable and influential as any artwork in our galleries.
 In fact, some members schedule their visits around docent schedules.
-So we want our docents to look like Sacramento.
+Right now, our docents don’t look like Sacramento.
+But they should.

 A lack of diversity isn’t problematic for purely representational reasons, although that is important.
 We practice inquiry-based and dialogic learning.
 We’re not a sage on stage when talking about art.
 Rather, we’re guides on the side, helping people learn about art and the world around them.
 We don’t tell; we ask.